 Like the Hotpoint, spin speed is a very decent 1,400 rpm.

-However, it a touch quieter producing 79 db during high-spin which is around average for this capacity.
+However, it's a lot quieter producing 74 db during high-spin which is around average for this capacity.

-This Samsung model offers 14 wash programmes, including a mixed wash cycle and a 15-minute quick wash function.
+This Samsung 7kg washing machine offers 14 wash programmes, including a mixed wash cycle and a 15-minute quick wash function.

 It also features Samsung's "Bubble Soak" technology, which not only helps loosen stains but it makes really effective use of water, too.

-However, to sweeten the deal Samsung have included a 5-year warranty which is much longer than the standard 1 - 2 years.
+To sweeten the deal, Samsung have included a 5-year warranty which is much longer than the standard 1 - 2 years.

-If you're looking for a well-built graphite washing machine which doesn't cost a bomb to run - this makes an excellent choice.
+If you're looking for a well-built graphite washing machine with low running costs - this makes an excellent choice.